sure-trust/G1_DSA_CPlusPlus/Course Report/JaswanthiReddy.md

 ## Qualifications: ENGINEERING THIRD YEAR

-Welcome to the course report for the Data Strructures & Algorithms in C++ !
+Welcome to the course report for the Data Structures & Algorithms in C++ !
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project